dasatomic/bgdb/README.md

 ## From code init

 Repl is currently pretty limited.
-There is also no support for transactions in parser layer (transactions are implicit and linked to single command, `BEGIN/COMMIT/ROLLBACK TRAN` support will be added).
+There is also no support for transactions in parser layer (transactions are implicit and to single command, `BEGIN/COMMIT/ROLLBACK TRAN` support will be added).
 To get a feeling how things are working under the hood it is best to take a look at end to end tests.

 For example:
 ```cs